Rethinking Kullback-Leibler Divergence in Knowledge Distillation for Large Language Models: Preliminary and Rethinking

 \subsection{Rethinking FKL and RKL}

-\paragraph{Empirical Analysis} However, the mean-seeking behavior of FKL and the mode-seeking behavior of RKL relies on two assumptions: 1) student distribution $q_{\theta}$ follows the Gaussian distribution, and 2) both teacher distribution $p$ and student distribution $q_{\theta}$ are continuous.
+\paragraph{Empirical Analysis.} However, the mean-seeking behavior of FKL and the mode-seeking behavior of RKL relies on two assumptions: 1) student distribution $q_{\theta}$ follows the Gaussian distribution, and 2) both teacher distribution $p$ and student distribution $q_{\theta}$ are continuous.
 Intuitively, since $q_{\theta}$ follows the Gaussian distribution, then the learned distribution needs to select where to cover most, either the main mass~(FKL) or one peak~(RKL).

 In the KD for LLMs, these two assumptions do not hold anymore.
 On the one side, student distribution $q_{\theta}$ is calculated by the softmax function and does not follow the standard Gaussian distribution.
 On the other side, both teacher distribution $p$ and student distribution $q_{\theta}$ are discrete and defined on vocabulary set $\{Y_1,Y_2,...,Y_V\}$.
 Figure \ref{epoch_1_200} shows the results on toy examples under the setting of KD for LLMs.
 For FKL and RKL, we employ the same initialized $q_{\theta}$ and train for 200 epochs.
+We calculate the FKL/RKL loss and update the $q_{\theta}$ via the Adam optimizer \citep{diederik2014adam} without weight decay.
+The learning rate is 0.1.
 Both FKL and RKL converge to $p$ perfectly after optimizing for 200 epochs regardless of the shape of $p$.

-\paragraph{Theoretical Analysis} We also demonstrate the phenomena theoretically.
+\paragraph{Theoretical Analysis.} We also demonstrate the phenomena theoretically.
 Since the $\mathcal{J}_{FKL}$ and $\mathcal{J}_{RKL}$ are additive considering generated tokens, we can analyze the convergences at each token separately.
 Let $(z^p_1, z^p_2, z^p_3,..., z^p_V)$ and $(z^q_1, z^q_2, z^q_3,..., z^q_V)$ denote the output at step $t$ before the final softmax operation from the teacher model and the student model, respectively.
 We have

 Then the gradient for $z^q_j$ under FKL and RKL can be calculated by the chain rule as follows:

 Considering the converge condition:

 we can infer that for both FKL and RKL, the sufficient and necessary condition for converge is